 The Brother HL-L3270CDW is a sub-par family printer.
-When used to print photos, there's clear banding in the colors and the quality of the image is poor.
-The colors are decent, and it has an excellent cost-per-print but doesn't include a scanner.
+When used to print photos, there's clear banding in the colors, and the quality of the image is poor.
+On the bright side, it yields many pages and has an excellent cost-per-print.

 The Brother HL-L3270CDW is a satisfactory printer for home or small office use.
 It has a remarkable black and color page yield.
 It also has a great build quality, and its design makes it easy to remove paper jams from behind the printer.
 It also has a solid, plastic build.

 The Brother HL-L3270CDW is a reasonable printer for students.
-It's excellent for printing essays or long bodies of work and has good color accuracy.
+It's excellent for printing essays or long bodies of work.
 It has great connectivity and an outstanding mobile app.
 Additionally, its cost-per-print and print speed are both impressive.

 The Brother HL-L3270CDW is a great printer for black and white use.
 Although this printer can print in color, it's much more suited for black-only documents, as the cost-per-print remains low even if you print a lot.
 It also has an impressive printing speed.